himala 🇩🇪

 Build smart prompts with good data

 Having defined main user job stories, we created a Notion documentation that transforms user actions into clear instructions for an AI conversation.
-To reduce wrong answers: How to reduce hallucinations?
-Collecting repeated problems or using alternative solutions like OpenSearch for email or file content.
-LLM always guesses.
-Are really good at emulating any patterns they find in the items they guess about.
+To reduce wrong answers:

 Transform chat interface into a workspace